olcf/foundational_hpc_skills/intro_to_c/README.md

 i is equal to 1
 ```

+### Pause for Exercises
+- Compile and run the code in the directories 01_simple_c_program, 02_data_types, 03_loops, 04_if_statements.
+Relate the code to the sections you read above.
+- In 08_exercises/1_datatypes_loops_if, complete the fibonacci exercise.
+Fill out the TODO sections.

 ### <a name="functions"></a>5.
 Functions
 A reusable block of code that performs a specific task